-Crocodile ferns also love humidity, the lack of it could make your plant's leaves form crispy brown tips.
-There are a few things you can do to give your fern the humidity levels it likes.
+Because crocodile ferns also love humidity, the lack of it could make your plant's leaves form crispy brown tips.
+There are a few things you can do to give your fern the humidity levels it likes:

-Another option would be to mist your fern daily.
-Or, you can even take your fern into the bathroom while you shower.
-The heat and the humidity will be like a spa day for your crocodile fern.
-This makes bathrooms or kitchens great places to keep your crocodile fern.
+- Take your fern into the bathroom while you shower.
+The heat and the humidity will be like a spa day for your plant.

 Properly fertilizing your fern can help keep it healthy and full of foliage.
 However, too much fertilizer can burn your plant, causing burn marks on foliage.

 A diluted water-soluble fertilizer is a good option.
-You could use a fertilizer that is specifically formulated for ferns.
+Use a fertilizer that is specifically formulated for ferns.
 Fertilize once a month during spring and summer to promote healthy growth.

 Potting and Repotting

-Be sure not to bury your fern too deep, however, because these plants have shallow root systems.
+- Do not bury your fern too deep, however, because these plants have shallow root systems.